-Incredible sadism, meticulous surveillance, bullying, slander and defamation, while at the same avoiding to leave written evidence are typical communist methods of tormenting a person.
+Incredible sadism, meticulous surveillance, bullying, slander and defamation, while at the same avoiding written evidence, are typical Communist methods of tormenting a person.
 Someone justly said, that perfidy is the highest form of communism.

-After six months of this hell I began thinking about the definitive solution to these problems and I do not mean quitting my job.
-Do you know, Mr. President, how an a hunted animal feels during the chase, surrounded by hunters and a pack of hounds?
+After six months of this hell, I began thinking about the definitive solution to these problems and I do not mean quitting my job.
+Do you know, Mr. President, how a hunted animal feels during the chase, surrounded by hunters and a pack of hounds?

 I do know.
 I know also, how a person hunted by other people feels.
-I know how that person wants to end the suffering, but persists only because she is needed by the loving family.
+I know how that person wants to end the suffering, persisting only because she is needed by the loving family.